zmalone/chef-web-docs/source/manage-a-web-app-2/ubuntu/configure-php/next/_index.md

-As an optional exercise, next you'll apply the `awesome_customers_ubuntu` cookbook on a live Ubuntu node.
+Next, as an optional exercise, you'll apply the `awesome_customers_ubuntu` cookbook on a live Ubuntu node.